ligdem/ligdem/manifest/en_chap2.md

 In conclusion, far from leading to general apathy, liquid democracy has the potential to re-engage citizens and revitalize political culture by offering more direct and meaningful ways of participation and influence.

 ##### 2.4 Technology and Security
-**Criticism 1:** Dependence on technology can pose security, privacy, and access equity (digital divide) issues.
+**Critique 1:** Dependence on technology can pose security, privacy, and access equity (digital divide) issues.

 **Response 1:** First, we believe that vote privacy is not necessarily a desirable feature in a liquid democracy system.
 By allowing transparency on who voted for what, we significantly simplify the technology required to implement this system.
 This transparency also enhances accountability and trust in the democratic process.